 2 Points Per Dollar On All Other Purchases

-If you book a room through a third party travel agent, or if you make a purchase in any store or merchant that’s not a part of the Marriott family, you won’t get the 5 points per dollar, but 2 points instead.
-All and all, it’s not too bad an earning rate, because if you manage to get 1.5 cents per point as redemption value, you’re saving up to 3% on all your purchases.
-This is more than the maximum that some other credit cards will give you in return.
+If you book a room through a third-party travel agent, or if you make a purchase in any store or merchant that’s not a part of the Marriott family, you'll earn 2 points per dollar spent.
+This is still a great earn rate: if you get 1.5 cents per point as redemption value (more on that below), you’re saving 3% on every purchase, which is more than what's possible with most other credit cards.

 Benefit #3: Referral Bonus

-Why would you want to keep this gem of a credit card a secret, when you can earn points by telling your friends about it.
-Another way of earning Marriott Bonvoy points is with the Referral Bonus.
-When you sign up to your new Amex Marriott Credit Card Canada, you’ll get a personal referral link.
-You can use this link to refer friends, family members and other acquaintances to Amex.
-If Amex approves them for a Marriott Bonvoy Credit Card, you’ll receive a 10,000 points bonus.
+Why would you want to keep this gem of a credit card a secret, when you can earn points by telling your friends about it?
+Another way of quickly earning Marriott Bonvoy points is with the referral bonus.
+When you sign up to your new Marriott Bonvoy Card, you’ll get a personal referral link, which you can use to refer friends, family members and colleagues to the card.
+If Amex approves them for a Marriott Bonvoy Card of their own, you’ll receive a 10,000 points bonus.

 That’s 10,000 points just for telling your friends about one of the best travel cards in Canada today!

 Benefit #4: Free Additional Cards

 Additional supplementary cards are a great way to earn points faster.
-Amex allows for up to nine additional cards, free of charge, so you can share your credit with your family or even with employees.
-In the latter case, it may make more sense to sign up to the Marriott Bonvoy™ Business American Express Card, as it includes a special policy to protect you against unauthorized charges made to your card by unscrupulous employees.
+Amex allows for up to 9 additional cards, free of charge, so you can share your credit with your family or even with employees.
+In the latter case, it may make more sense to sign up to the Marriott Bonvoy™ Business American Express Card, since it includes a special policy to protect you against unauthorized charges made to your card by unscrupulous employees.